What is an osteoid osteoma?

 Many people with osteoid osteomas have pain for months or even years before seeing their healthcare provider.
 In children, people may assume the pain is from growing pains.
 Unlike growing pains, physical activity has no effect on the pain of osteoid osteomas.

 To find the cause of the pain, your healthcare provider will ask about the nature and severity of the pain.
-He or she may also ask:
+They may also ask:

-- Whether certain things make the pain better or worse
+- If certain things make the pain better or worse

 - How long it has been present

-- Whether you have ever been injured in that area of the body
+- If you have ever been injured in that area of the body

 X-rays can help your healthcare provider diagnose the osteoid osteoma.
 On an X-ray, the bony shell appears white and the nidus will appear dark.